chaser164/gutcheck/README.md

 Good to know...
-Pythonanywhere has a persistent environment, so db.sqlite3 won't get blown out:
+Pythonanywhere has a persistent environment, so db.sqlite3 won't get blown out (from https://www.pythonanywhere.com/forums/topic/1847/)
-(from https://www.pythonanywhere.com/forums/topic/1847/)